HelloSpore

 This extensive review synthesizes knowledge across three domains of Psilocybe cubensis biology: cultivation methodologies (substrate composition, environmental parameters, and yield optimization), psychoactive compound profiles (psilocybin, psilocin, baeocystin, and norbaeocystin across strains), and current understanding of the genetics and genomics governing tryptamine biosynthesis.
 The authors identify significant research gaps in strain-level genetic characterization and dose standardization, and call for systematic comparative studies across named P. cubensis strains.
 Published in Journal of Fungi with open access, the review is particularly valuable for researchers seeking a single authoritative reference covering cultivation science, analytical chemistry, and molecular genetics of the most studied psilocybin-producing species.

-35.Functional MushroomsOpen Access
+46.Functional MushroomsOpen Access Good evidenceSupportive

 Li, I.-C., Chang, H.-H., Lin, C.-H., Chen, W.-P., Lu, T.-H., Lee, L.-Y., Chen, Y.-W., Chen, Y.-P., Chen, C.-C., & Lin, D.-P. (2020).
 Prevention of early Alzheimer's disease by erinacine A-enriched Hericium erinaceus mycelia pilot double-blind placebo-controlled study.
 Frontiers in Aging Neuroscience, 12, 155.